HypothesisWorks/hypothesis/docs/internals.rst

 quite hard to satisfy preconditions in your tests.

 The way this works is that we store all the parameter values we've used, and will tend to use each parameter value multiple times.
-Vlaueswhich tend to produce "bad" results (that is, produce a test such that assume() is called with a Falsey value to reject the example) will be chosen less often than a parameter value which doesn't.
+Values which tend to produce "bad" results (that is, produce a test such that assume() is called with a falsey value and rejects the example it was given) will be chosen less often than a parameter value which doesn't.
 Values which produce templates we've already seen are also penalized in order to guide the search towards novelty.

 The way this works in Hypothesis is with an infinitely many armed bandit algorithm based on `Thompson Sampling <http://en.wikipedia.org/wiki/Thompson_sampling>`_